French history France

 4 "In science, we should be interested in things, not people".

-5 "Life is not easy for any of us.
-But what, you have to have perseverance, and especially self-confidence.
-You have to believe that you are good at something, and that you have to achieve it no matter what.
+5 "Life isn't easy for any of us.
+But you have to have perseverance and, above all, self-confidence.
+You have to believe that you are gifted for something, and that you have to achieve it, whatever the cost.

 Jérôme Monsieur de France